Bassa Mpô’o Bati Medical Association (AMBM): A tool at the service of our community.

 How do they work?

 They are a huge help to their communities.
 They don’t care about money because the association runs on donations, membership dues or government funding.
 Their first priority is helping people.
 They set up mobile clinics to poor rural areas and provide medical care where people aren’t financially secure.
+By visiting remotes villages, they make it easier for people to access routine screenings, preventive care and treatment for health problems.
+Their actions are aimed at reducing health inequities, which too often, lead to disparities in health outcomes, impacting individuals and society negatively.
 Sometimes, they are invited by elites to their communities where they offer mobile clinics to disadvantaged, elderly, and disabled populations who have limited access to traditional health facilities.
+Their top mission is to provide healthcare free of charge to poor communities.

 AMBM also hosts and participates in several events that are designed to mentor and encourage current and future medical students.
 The attendance at meetings and fundraising events has grown each year.
 These things are possible because of the growing number of contributing members of the AMBM family in Cameroon and abroad.